Minor in Anthropology

 Satisfies: a university graduation requirement–diversity.

 International migration is reshaping politics, economics, and sociocultural landscapes in the United States.
 This course examines the newest immigrants in the U.S.—those arriving after 1965—and their U.S. born children.
-The prevailing trend and pattern of incorporation and multiculturalism will be discussed.
-Theories of migration, transnationalism, and integration will be examined, along with immigration policy in the U.S.
+The prevailing trend and pattern of incorporation and multiculturalism are discussed.
+Theories of migration, transnationalism, and integration are examined, along with immigration policy in the U.S.

 Catalog Listing